How can you create your own fitness app? And does it really make sense? Spoiler: Yes!

-Key example: At the start, FitOn raised $400,000 from Telstra Ventures to create a fitness app, and then gained $4.6 million to launch an app in 2018.
+Key example: At the start, FitOn raised $400,000 from Telstra Ventures to create a fitness app, and then gained $4.6 million to launch an app.
 The app offered a lot of high-quality, free videos from top coaches.
 These also involved lessons from star trainers like Cassey Ho and Christine Bullock.

-The favorable conditions, and also the lockdown at the beginning of 2020, have led to a 200% increase in active users this year.
+The favorable conditions, and also the lockdown, have led to a 200% increase in active users this year.
 The owners of the app completed funding rounds with a total of $12 million in investment and plan to spread an app worldwide.

-More funding, as well as growth in popularity, allowed FitOn to invite more star trainers in June 2020 and attracted new investors.
+More funding, as well as growth in popularity, allowed FitOn to invite more star trainers and attracted new investors.

 This is a great illustration of how to expand your fitness app business by being in the right place at the right time.

-- Completely free apps exist to advertise branded products.
+- Completely free fitness apps exist to advertise branded products.